stevesea/argocd-helm-app-of-apps-example/README.md

     * runs validation on the manifests -- helm lint, kubeval, etc
     * if helm, packages the manifests and pushes to a helm repository.
     * merges the manifests from the `master` branch to the `test` branch
-    * ArgoCD for the test environment is setup to auto-sync the manifests fromt he `test` branch into the Kubernetes cluster.
+    * Argo CD for the test environment is setup to auto-sync the manifests fromt he `test` branch into the Kubernetes cluster.

 To promote a change from the `test` to `staging` environments (or `staging` to `production`):
 * developer/qa creates a Merge Request in the deployment repository from source to target branch
 * upon MR approval (qa and business stake holders are mandatory approvers), the MR is merged to target branch
-* ArgoCD for the target environment is setup to auto-sync the manifests from the target branch into the appropriate Kubernetes cluster.
+* Argo CD for the target environment is setup to auto-sync the manifests from the target branch into the appropriate Kubernetes cluster.

 ## Finally, the example itself...